SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 ```@example intro_1
 sol[:P]
 ```
+A more throughout tutorial on how to query solutions (and other relevant structures) for parameters and species values can be found [here](@ref simulation_structure_interfacing).

 Finally, it is possible to print a model in [LaTeX format](https://en.wikipedia.org/wiki/LaTeX) using the [Latexify.jl](https://github.com/korsbo/Latexify.jl) package.
 To print it formatted as chemical reactions we simply call `latexify` with our model as input:
 ```@example intro_1